 Jean Shinoda Bolen

 Jean Shinoda Bolen, MD is a psychiatrist, Jungian analyst in private practice, professor of psychiatry and the University of California Medical Center, and an internationally known lecturer.
-She is the author of Crones Don't Whine, Goddesses in Older Women, The Millionth Circle, The Tao of Psychology, Goddesses in Everywoman, Gods in Everyman, Ring of Power, Crossing to Avalon, and Close to the Bone.
+She is the author of Crones Don't Whine, Goddesses in Older Women, The Millionth Circle, The Tao of Psychology, Goddesses in Everywoman, Gods in Everyman, Ring of Power, Crossing to Avalon, Close to the Bone, and her latest, Atalanta: The Indomitable Spirit in Everywoman.

 Bolen is a Distinguished Life Fellow of the American Psychiatric Association.
 She has served on numerous boards and foundations related to Jungian psychology and women's rights, and has received numerous awards for her work in those areas.
 She is a member of the International Association for Analytical Psychology, and the Society of Jungian Analysts of Northern California and founded Psychiatrists for ERA, which evolved into the Association for Women in Psychiatry.